 Hypertension Vs Hypotension – Which Is Worse and how?

-There are many treatments of high blood pressure but one should go for a healthy lifestyle first rather than medications.
-A 30-minute exercise at least 4 times a week can help reducing blood pressure.
-For hypotension, try to refill your fluid loss e.g ORS, Normal Saline, etc.
+There are many treatments of high blood pressure, but one should go for a healthy lifestyle first rather than medications.
+A 30-minute exercise at least four times a week can help reducing blood pressure.
+For hypotension, try to refill your fluid loss, e.g. ORS, Normal Saline, etc.

 Read our article on: How To Lower Diastolic Blood Pressure